- Child Protection

 - Legal Ethics

-Professor Chill has received broad recognition for his advocacy on behalf of children and families.
-In 1998, the Connecticut Law Tribune named him one of “Ten Lawyers and Judges Who Made a Difference” that year for his work as lead counsel in Pamela B. v.
-Ment, a lawsuit that transformed the state’s juvenile court system.
-He is a past recipient of the Connecticut Law Review Award, given for excellence in legal scholarship and service to the legal community, and was an original member of the Connecticut Commission on Child Protection.
-Professor Chill’s published writings include a treatise on Connecticut child protection law and practice that has been cited by the Connecticut Supreme Court; an article on the procedural impact of emergency child removal; a mock trial published by the National Institute for Trial Advocacy; and several shorter publications.
+Professor Chill has received broad recognition for his teaching and advocacy.
+In 1998, he was named one of “Ten Lawyers and Judges Who Made a Difference” by the Connecticut Law Tribune for his role as lead counsel in a lawsuit (Pamela B. v.
+Ment) that transformed the state’s juvenile court system.
+He is a past recipient of the Connecticut Law Review Award, and in 2018 won the Perry Zirkel ’76 Distinguished Teaching Award as teacher of the year.
+An original member of the Connecticut Commission on Child Protection, Professor Chill’s published writings include a treatise on Connecticut child protection law that has been cited by the Connecticut Supreme Court; a widely-cited journal article on emergency removal of children; a mock trial published by the National Institute for Trial Advocacy (NITA); and several shorter publications.

 Paul Chill, The Law of Child Abuse and Neglect in Connecticut (1997) University of Connecticut School of Law Articles and Working Papers.
 Paper 51.